nemtech/catapult-server/docs/BUILD-conan.md

 # Building with Conan

-Following instructions should work both on Mac, Linux and Windows.
+Following instructions should work on Mac, Linux and Windows.

 ## Prerequisites